Skip to navigation

 Zeke in Rikitea harbour

 Quick!
-Let me grab the moment and describe the feeling, a succinct summary of the sub-tropical paradise of anchoring off Île Mangareva.
-The date – I have to check this electronically as I have absolutely no idea what day of the week it is, let alone date – is Monday 26th May, and it's dark, the time being 9.30pm.
+Let me grab the moment and describe the feeling, as it's a succinct summary of the sub-tropical paradise of anchoring off Île Mangareva.
+The date – I have to check this electronically as I have absolutely no idea what day of the week it is, let alone what date – is Monday 26th May, and it's 9.30pm, after dark.

 Pearl farms in Rikitea harbour